msoyka/Augmented-ITCSS-Architecture/README.md

 * **BUILDING BLOCKS**
-  * All modules that are the smallest building block pieces that
-  * will be used to create modules and frameworks in the form of macros.
+  * All modules that are the smallest building block pieces that will be used to create modules and frameworks in the form of macros.
-  * These are simliar to elements, but they are styles using classes, not the html element themselves.
+  * These are similar to elements, but they are styles using classes, not the html element themselves.
   * Example: svgs, button, links, ux, inputs, responsive images, etc.

 * **MODULES**
   * Modules are coding the main coding chunks of the project.
   * These utilize building blocks and custom styles and are placed within frameworks.
-  * These pieces fit inside frameworks, but understanding the seperation can be subjective
+  * These pieces fit inside frameworks, but understanding the separation can be subjective
   * Example: navigation, banner, hero-banner, etc.

 * **FRAMEWORKS**
-  * Frameworks are pices of code that wrap around modules to ensure they are correctly layed out on the browser window.
+  * Frameworks are pieces of code that wrap around modules to ensure they are correctly laid out on the browser window.
 Generally associated with custom grid.
-  * These pieces fit inside frameworks, but understanding the seperation can be subjective
+  * These pieces fit inside frameworks, but understanding the separation can be subjective
-  * Example: main-header, main-footer, sidebar, line-break grid, lightbox grid, thirds grid, etc.
+  * Example: main-header, main-footer, sidebar, line-break grid, light-box grid, thirds grid, etc.

 * **TRUMPS**